BOMIST/bomist-enterprise-utils/README.md

 ### Safety considerations

-If you run CouchDB on the cloud, make sure HTTPS is enabled and consider having a firewall allowing traffic only on ports `80` and `443` so only HTTP and HTTPS traffic is allowed.
+If you run CouchDB on the cloud, make sure HTTPS is enabled and consider having a firewall allowing traffic only on ports `80`, `443` and `22` so only HTTP, HTTPS and SSH traffic is allowed.
 Caddy, mentioned above, automatically redirects HTTP traffic to HTTPS.

 ### Fauxton: the CouchDB dashboard